 1. Petz Waterproof Black Dog Coat designed for Pugs

-This is an amazing coat for pugs which has been designed to accommodate their large chest and smell neck thanks to the strong girdle and adjustable belt and kick pleat for freedom of movement.
-There are four sizes available to accommodate small pugs to large pugs and of course the crossbreeds in between.
+Petz Waterproof Black Dog Coat is the best coat for pugs.
+It has been designed to accommodate their large chest and smell neck thanks to the strong girdle and adjustable belt and kick pleat for freedom of movement.
+There are four sizes available to accommodate small to large pugs.

 2. Doggydolly Winter Dog coat for Pugs